KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

       </td>

       <td>
-        Controls how much creative variation the AI can introduce based on your past campaigns while still following your brand rules.
+        Controls the level of reliance on past campaign references versus creative freshness in AI-generated output.
 Set it _High_ for more creative experimentation, or _Low_ for outputs that stay tightly within your Brand Kit.
       </td>

       <td>